Sample Request Letter for Meeting Appointment with Boss

 Employees can always choose to request an appointment with their boss, either in person or via a written request.
 Walking up to their office and asking for a meeting may often be limiting as it gives the boss no preparation time, and you might end up getting little appointment time.

 On the other hand, written requests are considered more professional.
-Sending a request letter for a meeting appointment via post or email creates a reference source for scheduling details, unlike a verbal request.
+Sending the letter for the appointment via post or email creates a reference source for scheduling details, unlike a verbal request.
 This way, even if the meeting is scheduled on a distant date, you can confirm the time, location, and reason from the letter.

 Unlike a verbal request, a written request also allows you to easily transfer scheduling information to a time management app, calendar, or journal from your computer or mobile phone.